HUB-OER-PJ/oer-pj/README.md

 # oer-pj
-Repository for the OER-PJ interaktive material created with Lumi
+Repository for interactive material created with Lumi for the OER-PJ